 What is a UK REIT?

-- Must not be an open-ended investment company
+- Closed-ended vehicle: must not be an open-ended investment company

-- At least 75% of profits should be derived from property rental activity
+- Activity: at least 75% of property income should be derived from property rental activity

-- Must have only one class of ordinary share capital in issue
+- Single share class: must have only one class of ordinary share capital in issue

-- Must own at least three single rental properties (these can be commercial or residential) and not involve a property representing more than 40% of the total value of the property rental business
+- Diversity of assets: must own at least three single rental properties (these can be commercial or residential) and not involve a property representing more than 40% of the total value of the property rental business

-- Must have a profit financing ratio where profits are at least 1.25 times the finance cost and must not be a party to a loan that carries excessive interest or interest dependent on the result of the company’s business, or that provides for repayment of an excessive amount
+- Financing costs: must have a profit financing ratio where profits are at least 1.25 times the finance cost and must not be a party to a loan that carries excessive interest or interest dependent on the result of the company’s business, or that provides for repayment of an excessive amount